zzehli/study-notes/react/react.md

 * Because of the top-down data flow of react, lifting the state to higher up in the ladder means the what was originally a state now is a props from a higher level component.
 Thus, changes in `props` (state before lift) need to be handled by callbacks from the higher level component, where the `props` is a state.
 Thus, the higher level function needs to pass the event handler as part of the props to the lower level func
 ## React Hooks
 * https://overreacted.io/why-isnt-x-a-hook/
+* why "cache" a function or an object? https://giacomocerquone.com/blog/whats-an-object-identity-in-javascript/
+* "React is a dumpster fire, most of the issues they're addressing are self made and not really applicable outside React" https://www.reddit.com/r/sveltejs/comments/1cdqzbf/honest_question_how_does_svelte_address_the/
 ### React Hooks (https://reactjs.org/docs/hooks-intro.html)
 * Hooks lets you use state and other React features without writing a class (hooks are used in funcion components, not in class)